-UIC/DSCC: Nursing Vacancy Portal (\$450,000)

-UIC/DSCC proposes to develop a portal in which nursing agencies can communicate needs for open shifts in need of coverage.
-The nursing agencies would also be able to post nurse availability for families and care coordinators to see.
-The website also would allow MFTD families to post shifts that they need filled, allowing nursing agencies to see needs individually, by county, and statewide.
+UIC/DSCC: Nursing Vacancy Portal (\$450,000) APPROVED 9/29/2021 families to post shifts that they need filled, allowing nursing agencies to see needs individually, by county, and statewide.
 The goal of the proposed nurse vacancy portal is to help families see nurses available and for agencies to see shifts that need to be filled.
-Ongoing costs would be \$240,000 annually and would be built into HFS' annual budget beyond March 2024.
+Ongoing costs would be \$240,000 annually and would be built into HFS' annualbudget beyond March 2024.